 When To Call a Professional

-There is no cure for CLL, but many people live for years with good health.
+There is no cure for CLL/SLL, but many people live for years with good health.
 The outlook depends on several factors.
 These include

 National Cancer Institute (NCI)